gyuho/learn/doc/distributed_systems_raft/README.md

 > [*Consensus*](https://en.wikipedia.org/wiki/Consensus_(computer_science))
 > *by Wikipedia*

-A process can fail either from a *crash* or *loss of the process presenting different symptoms to different observers* ([*Byzantine fault*](https://en.wikipedia.org/wiki/Byzantine_failure)).
+A process can fail either from a *crash* or a *loss of the process presenting different symptoms to different observers* ([*Byzantine fault*](https://en.wikipedia.org/wiki/Byzantine_failure)).
 The consensus algorithm handles these kinds of *faulty processes* in